Bananonymous/8-web-LG-App-Duruz-Surbeck/GOOGLE_CALENDAR_SETUP.md

 This document explains how to set up Google Calendar integration for the French Werewolf application.

-## Current Status

-The application is currently configured to show **NO events** until a real Google Calendar is properly configured.
-This ensures only real events are displayed.

-## Setting up Real Google Calendar Integration
+## Setting up Google Calendar Integration

-To connect to a real Google Calendar and display actual events, follow these steps:
+To connect to a Google Calendar and display actual events, follow these steps:

 ### 1. Get Google Calendar API Key